SoftwareAG/c8y-docs/content/machine-learning/activity-recognition-bundle/getting-started.md

 	}

-For this particular demo, a phone or a phone-like device needs to be used, so that the measurement data for that particular device can be captured and be used for recognizing activities.
+For this particular demo, a phone or a phone-like device must be used, so that the measurement data for that particular device can be captured and be used for recognizing activities.

 Therefore, the documentation has been split up into two parts: